-Without a doubt, DataFeedWatch is our favourite tool for Google Shopping.
-The feed management tool was discussed in-depth on feed creation and optimisation.
-It keeps getting better every month.
+Without a doubt, DataFeedWatch is our favourite tool for Google Shopping and Performance Max campaigns.
+The feed management tool was discussed in the chapter on feed creation and optimization.
+DataFeedWatch keeps getting better every month.

-Newer account managers will find Optmyzr helpful for automation across the board.
-It is not something we use at Digital Darts.
+Account managers will find Optmyzr helpful for automation across the board.
+We use it at Digital Darts to save time on tasks.
 The “root cause change analysis” provides insightful suggestions as to fluctuations in performance.
-Using Optmyzr’s negative keyword finder can help you come up with negative keywords as well as identifying terms you may not have otherwise thought of.
+Using Optmyzr’s negative keyword finder can help you come up with negative keywords as well as identifying terms you may not have thought of.

-Scripts in Google Ads depending on the functionality helps manage campaigns in two ways.
-A script can make adjustments for you at the frequency you want—saving you from even logging into Google Ads.
-Secondly, a script can save you from manual work with mass amounts of data in spreadsheets.
+Google Ads scripts automate actions for you.
+A script can make adjustments for you at the frequency you want without getting you to even log into Google Ads.
+Scripts can save you from manual work by exporting then formatting data in Google sheets.
 Each script typically has instructions to use it so marketers don’t have to call upon a programmer.
-I have three favourite scripts.
-These are designed to optimise existing campaigns or help you rebuild an optimal structure.
+I have three favourite scripts to support Google Shopping campaigns.

-This script provides a visualisation and further segments the Auction insights report.
-It is filled with information such as your average position, impression share (how many times your ads showed for terms that match the search term), and your top-of-page rate.
+This script provides a visualisation of competition and further segments the Auction insights report.
+The auction insights script is filled with information such as your average position, impression share (how many times your ads showed for terms that match the search term), and your top-of-page rate.
 Most importantly, it shows how this compares to everyone else in the market who show up for the same terms.

 While it’s important to not get stuck in too much data—getting consumed by competitor analysis with no insights to action—it’s encouraging to have an idea of how you perform within the market.

 The script helps you not only see where you sit among the competition but it also visually breaks the data down over time.
-This is essential to see how any changes by you or competitors impact results.
-The script also lets you filter data.
-You can choose which competitors you’d like to look at to keep an eye on them.
-Get Competitive Analysis.
+This is essential to see how major changes by you or competitors impact results.
+The script also lets you filter data so you can choose individual competitors to monitor.

 N-Gram Analysis Script

 My favourite Google Ads script of all time for many years.
-The script identifies keyword groups that have lost money or gained a profit.
-N-Grams are search terms with the N referring to the amount of words in a query.
-For example, a 1-Gram is one word, a 2-Gram is two words in the search query, and so on.
+The n-gram analysis script identifies keyword groups that have lost money or gained a profit.
+N-grams are search terms with the N referring to the amount of words in a query.
+For example, a 1-gram is one word, a 2-gram is two words in the search query, and so on.

-The script produces a spreadsheet of data for all N-Grams including cost, clicks, conversions, revenue, and return on ad spend.
+The script produces a sheet of data for all N-grams including cost, clicks, conversions, revenue, and return on ad spend.
 You define what campaigns to analyse, over how long a period of time, and how big or small the phrases must be.

 Use this report to come up with shopping campaign prioritisation using negative keywords so you bid higher on your most profitable searches.
-Outside of shopping, the script is pure gold to plan the structure of ad groups for search ads.
-For bad N-Grams, you can add them to a negative keyword list to reduce ad waste.
-The N-Gram Analysis Script shines brighter when there is more data.
-Get N-Gram Analysis.
+Outside of shopping, the script is pure gold to plan the structure of ad groups for search campaigns.
+For bad N-grams, you can add them to a negative keyword list to reduce ad waste.
+The N-gram analysis script shines brightest when there are millions of clicks and tens of thousands of conversions.

 - 1. The Power of Google Shopping